Where To Buy London Eye Tickets

 Private Experiences at the London Eye

-If you have the budget to splurge and want to have a truly romantic experience, you can actually rent an entire pod at the London Eye.
+If you have the budget to splurge and want to have a truly romantic experience, you can rent an entire pod at the London Eye.

 You have the option of booking a Cupid’s Pod, which is up for two guests, or a Private Pod, which is for a party of up to 25 guests.
 When we last visited, we could see a couple on the pod right next to ours and we just assumed a proposal was in the making!